sigma-ouc/sigma-ouc.github.io/content/en/authors/Xiaofeng Guan/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

 My name is Guan Xiaofeng, and I am from Weifang, Shandong.
 I obtained my bachelor\'s degree in Data Science and Big Data Technology from the School of Computer Science and Technology at Qilu University of Technology in 2025.
-In 2025, I began pursuing my master's degree at Ocean University of China under the supervision of Professor Yu Yanwei.
+In 2025, I began pursuing my master\'s degree at Ocean University of China under the supervision of Professor Yu Yanwei.

 **Email**: 21250213194@stu.ouc.edu.cn
 </div>